Rules & Eligibility

 The minimum number of players in each pipe band must comprise:

 Bands playing with less than these numbers will be disqualified.
+There is maximum limit of players of 25.

 Sustainability

 SSPDT supports the development of school pipe bands that can be sustained long term.
-Pipe bands formed only for the purpose of competing at The Championships with no expectation of continuing are not encouraged.
+Pipe bands formed only for the purpose of competing at the Championships with no expectation of continuing are not encouraged.

 Adjudication